Noahscratch493/docs/about.md

 Scrooch was made as a fun, powerful alternative to my earlier tool, **EditableScratch**, which just rebranded the Scratch site.
 Scrooch offers:

-- No use of official Scratch branding or sprite libraries
+- Mostly No use of official Scratch branding
 - A custom default project ready to mod
 - A focus on creativity, editing, and conversion